ASHFORD DISTRICT

 **PARANORMAL ACTIVITY**

-There have been reports of a ghost haunting parts of the building.
+In addition to its historical charm, there have been reports of a ghost haunting parts of the building.
 Witnesses describe him as a middle-aged man dressed as a farmer or farm labourer, wearing leather gaiters.
 He has been seen sitting near the inglenook fireplace, holding an old-fashioned beer mug, suggesting he may have been a local who enjoyed a beer after work.
+Legend has it that this spectral figure is none other than Thomas Bright, a diligent farmhand known for his tireless dedication to the land and community.
+After a long day's work, it was said he would often perch by the fireplace, sharing tales of harvests and seasons past with fellow villagers.
+Will you be the next to glimpse the firelit ghost and become part of Newenden’s enchanting story?

 4. THE STAR INN